handsomefencer/unstoppable/README.md

 ## Contributing

-This gem and its associated practices are just one way of using these tools, and certainly not the canonical way.
-My purpose in publishing it is to get a conversation started about what that looks like.
-If you have ideas, please put in an issue or fork the repo, make your changes, write your tests, and send me a pull request.
-I'd very much appreciate it.
+This gem and its associated practices are just one way of using these tools and not the canonical way.
+My purpose in publishing it is to get a conversation started about what conventions around these tools might look like.
+If you have ideas on how to make it better please put in an issue -- or fork the repo, make your changes, write your tests, and send me a pull request.
+I'll make me feel warm inside.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).